riconaef/Capstone-Project/README.md

 ## Installation <a name="installation"></a>

 The code should run in Python 3 with no problems.

-No additional packages are needed.
+Follwoing libraries are used:

-Follwoing are the used libraries: numpy, pandas, matplotlib, seaborn, sklearn, pickle,
+numpy, pandas, matplotlib, seaborn, sklearn, pickle,

-from collections import Counter

 ## Project Motivation<a name="motivation"></a>

-In this project I set up a different recommendation algorithms.
-The user-item matrix was created using both dataframes.

-    - Collaborative Filtering was used with the method of the nearest neighbors.
-    - Content Based Recommendations
-    - Matrix Factorization (SVD)
+In this project, demographic data for customers of a mail-order sales company in Germany is analyzed, comparing it against demographics information of the general population.
+Unsupervised and Supervised learning techniques are used to perform customer segmentation, to find out the core customer base of the company.
+The data which is used here has been provided by the company Bertelsmann Arvato Analytics.

 ## File Descriptions <a name="files"></a>

-The used data consists of two dataframes and can be downloaded here.

-The steps of the analysis can be viewed in the Crisp_DM_history.ipynb file.
-There is also a single jupyter file for each question to generate the desired plots.
+The analysis is separated into two jupyter notebook files:

 ## Results<a name="results"></a>